Jalen Collins: Toronto Argonauts

-On October 1, 2021, it was announced that Collins had signed with the Toronto Argonauts.
-He dressed in his first CFL game on October 22, 2021, against the Montreal Alouettes, where he had four defensive tackles.
+On October 1, 2021, it was announced that Collins had signed with the Toronto Argonauts of the Canadian Football League (CFL).
+He dressed for his first CFL game on October 22, against the Montreal Alouettes, where he had four defensive tackles.

 Edmonton Elks

-The Edmonton Elks traded for Collins just before the 2022 CFL season, acquiring him and Martez Ivey from the Toronto Argonauts for a 2023 6th Round Draft Pick.
+The Edmonton Elks traded for Collins just before the 2022 CFL season, acquiring him and Martez Ivey from the Argonauts, in exchange for the Elks' 2023 sixth round draft pick (pick 47, wide receiver Richard Burton.)
+Collins saw play for all six of Edmonton's games, recording 12 defensive tackles, as well as scoring a touchdown on a fumble recovery.
 He was released on July 17, 2022.

+Personal life

+Collins is a co-host of the Raw Room podcast.